Edgewood (Washington, D.C.): Businesses

-In November 2011, D.C. based real estate developer Abdo broke ground on a large mixed-use development spread over a previously underutilized 8.9-acre plot.
+"In November 2011, D.C. based real estate developer Abdo broke ground on a large mixed-use development spread over a previously underutilized 8.9-acre plot.
 The project, known as Monroe Street Market, was fully completed in 2014.
 Despite the word "BROOKLAND" prominently painted on the main building, the entire complex lies within Edgewood.
-This area includes 27 artists' studios on an "Arts Walk," a Barnes & Noble (Catholic University's bookstore), a Potbelly Sandwich Works, a Chipotle Mexican Grill, a Starbucks, and local chain Busboys and Poets.
+This area includes 27 artists' studios on an "Arts Walk" and commercial businesses & restaurants.
 While there are future projects slated, at least part of the community believes the area is being overly developed, which has led to a few court battles with developers.

 Transportation

 Edgewood does not have a dedicated Metro station within its borders.
 Given that the neighborhood's eastern boundary is the Washington Metro's Red Line, Edgewood is served by the Brookland–CUA station and the Rhode Island Avenue–Brentwood station.
 The latter was one of Metro's original six stations opened on March 29, 1976.

 The Metropolitan Branch Trail travels through Edgewood on its way from the transit center in Silver Spring, Maryland to Washington Union Station in the NoMa neighborhood.
 There are three entry/exit points within Edgewood at the following locations (north to south):